Kent-Naks/Phase-3-Code-Challenge-Concerts/README.md

 So step 1 completed, now off to installation of needed files.

-2. Installing Pipenv.
+2. Installing Pipenv.(pip install pipenv)

-3. Installing the dependancies.
+3. Installing the dependancies. (pipenv install)

+4. Set up the Database. (pipenv run alembic upgrade head) -- error occcired due to a lack of an alembic.ini file.
+Now going to create the file.